 Dogs can also have allergies to components in food (sometimes called adverse food reactions).
 If a dog is allergic to a type of food, they can show skin reactions, gastrointestinal reactions, or both.

-Like canine atopic dermatitis, food allergies are caused by an abnormal reaction of the immune system to a substance.
+Like canine atopic dermatitis, food allergies in dogs are caused by an abnormal reaction of the immune system to a substance.
 While the cause of food allergies is not completely understood, it does require a dog to be exposed to the allergen.

 A review of several studies determined that the most common ingredients responsible for food allergies in the studied dogs were beef, dairy, chicken, and lamb.
 Wheat, soy, and corn were the most common plant-based ingredients implicated in food allergies; however, allergies to these three ingredients were less prevalent than the four common meat-based allergies.
+If a food allergy is suspected, your veterinarian may discuss performing a strict food trial, which is currently the only reliable way to diagnose a food allergy.

-Some dog breeds are more likely to develop food allergies, including Labrador Retrievers, Cocker Spaniels, and West Highland White Terriers.
+Some dog breeds are more likely to develop food allergies, including Labrador Retrievers, Cocker Spaniels, and West Highland White Terriers

 Signs that a dog is having an allergic response